-Later this fall, MPAC and JPACT will recommend action on the 2023 RTP and High Capacity Transit Strategy to the Metro Council.
+In Fall 2023, MPAC and JPACT will recommend action on the 2023 RTP and High Capacity Transit Strategy to the Metro Council.
 Metro Council will consider final action on the 2023 RTP and High Capacity Transit Strategy on Nov.
 30, 2023.